troyfontaine/unifi_controller_letsencrypt/README.md

 ### Is that it?

 Well, no, actually.
-The script creates a cron job that *should* run 10 minutes after the acme script runs daily-so that when acme.sh renews the certificate, it will be automatically updated on your nginx and unifi configurations.
+The script creates a cron job that *should* run 10 minutes after the acme script runs daily-so that when acme.sh renews the certificate, this script will automatically update the certificates used by nginx and unifi on the UCK.

 ### What are the command flags?